google/caliban/paper/paper.md

 [`caliban
 status`](https://caliban.readthedocs.io/en/latest/cli/caliban_status.html)
-displays information about all jobs submitted by Caliban, and makes it easy to cancel, inspect or resubmit large groups of experiments.
+displays information about all jobs submitted by Caliban, and allows a researcher to cancel, inspect or resubmit large groups of experiments.

+# References